 - Generally, you can speak to an employee’s supervisor if you have a problem.

-The IRS also has a robust source of tax information available to Spanish-speaking taxpayers online at IRS.gov/espanol.
-In addition to English, versions of Publication 1, Your Rights as a Taxpayer, are also posted online at IRS.gov in Spanish, Chinese, Korean, Russian and Vietnamese.
+English, Spanish, Chinese, Korean, Russian and Vietnamese versions of Publication 1, Your Rights as a Taxpayer, are posted on IRS.gov.
 By making this important publication available in multiple languages, the IRS hopes to increase the number of Americans who know and understand their rights under the tax law.
-Additionally, the IRS has programs in place to assist taxpayers with limited English proficiency and to provide reasonable accommodations for taxpayers with disabilities.

 Additional IRS Resources